luiszeni/yolact/README.md

  --name yolact yolact
  ```

-- If you exit the container at any moment of the future, you can enter in the container again with this command.
+- If you exit the container at any moment of the future, you can enter the container again.
  ```Shell
  docker start -ai yolact
  ```